Book One of the Heritage Series:

 Harry didn't speak to anyone on the way back from the St Mungo's; he sat next to Sirius and Mad-eye and paid no attention to anyone.
 Sirius had tried to make some light conversation but he had realised that Harry was not in the mood to talk to anyone, so he left him alone but kept shooting him worried looks.

-Harry didn't want to meet their eyes; he knew that they would all be scared of him, and that they would never trust him now.
+Harry found himself unable to meet their eyes; he knew that they would all be scared of him, and that they would never trust him now.
 The thoughts made him fear the upcoming festivities, it was sure to be the most awkward Christmas he had ever had; at the Dursleys he was able to escape by being in his cupboard before Hogwarts, but he would be forced to sit from the meal and made to smile.

 Once back at the House he quickly made his way up to his room and grabbed a few things and went down to the drawing room and using his power over the House wards he commanded the door to be locked to all, and he prevented all internal apparitions he did not want the twins to be able to get to him even if they wanted to.